Precision & Design Characteristics

 Lubricant Type Category Product Name

-Grease Lithium-based Grease AFG Grease
+Grease Lithium-based grease AFG Grease

 Lubricating Oil Slideway oil or turbine oil Super Multi 68